SnapInteractive/mergeatron/README.md

  * `github.user` - The user whose GitHub repo Mergeatron will be checking for Pull Requests.
 Does not need to be the same as the `github.auth.user` user.
  * `github.repo` - The repo you want Mergeatron to keep an eye on.
  * `github.frequency` - The frequency, in milliseconds, with which to poll GitHub for new and updated Pull Requests.
 Be mindful of your [API rate limit](http://developer.github.com/v3/#rate-limiting) when setting this.
+ * `phpcs.artifact` - The name of the artifact file that contains PHP Code Sniffer results.
+If no artifact with this name is found the plugin won't do anything.

 ## Configuring Jenkins

 To configure Jenkins you will need to make sure you have the appropriate git plugin installed.
 I'm assuming you already know how to do that and already have it up and running successfully.
 Once you do follow the below steps.